bigzeus2005/jesus-rosa-portfolio/README.md

 ### Usage

-This project was used to help us become more familiar with advanced CSS styling.
-It encompassed many elements of the aspects covered in the course over the first and second week of the course.
-These included HTML semantics, as well as, proper usage of CSS.
+This project was used to help us apply what we learned to a responsive portfolio that we can showcase to employers.